Who Certifies Green Products and Services?

 - Design products that can be reused, refurbished, remanufactured,

-Through this process, the DFE program creates a model for industry
+Through this process, the Safer Choice program creates a model for industry

 to follow.
-DFE generally works through industry leaders, and trade
+Safer Choice generally works through industry leaders, and trade

 and technical associations, plus often involves public interest

 groups, universities, research institutions, and other government

 agencies at the federal, state, and local level.

 Energy Star is a voluntary labeling program designed to identify

 and promote energy-efficient products.
 The program is funded by